eric-brechemier/masteringid-horizon/200-NEEDS-ANALYSIS.md

 Some employees may feel overconfident in their technical skills, but few can tell the difference between scams and spams.
 Their knowledge seems more theoretical than practical.
-The likeliness of employees to fall trap to or correctly ignore or discard scams has not been evaluated.
+The likeliness of employees to fall prey to or correctly ignore or discard scams has not been evaluated.

 ## Goals & Expected Learning Outcomes